algorandfoundation/algokit-cli/README.md

 ## Verify installation

-Verify AlgoKit is installed correctly run `algokit --version` and you should see output similar to
+Verify AlgoKit is installed correctly by running `algokit --version` and you should see output similar to

 ```
 algokit, version 0.8.0